 People used to use commodities like gold and silver as money.
 The problem with commodities, however, is that they are difficult to transport and divide.
 This made trade complex and impractical.

-Paper money was created as a way to make trade easier.
-The government or a central authority would issue paper money that people would then use to buy and sell goods and services.
+Paper money was then created as a way to make trade easier.
+A government or a central authority would issue paper money that people would then use to buy and sell goods and services.

 This is the way money has worked for thousands of years, but the further we progress into the digital age, many problems with traditional money are beginning to come to light.